howesteve/elegua/README.md

 `BLOG  | ORDERS | *ABOUT*`

 ... and you want `ABOUT` highlighted when user is on `/about`.
-In this case, just set a dynamic class inspecting $path:
+In this case, just set a dynamic class inspecting `$path`:

 ```svelte
 <script lang="ts">